racktopsystems/lustre-ansible/README.md

 ### _templates_ directory
 The `templates` directory contains configuration file templates which Ansible is responsible for rendering and placing on the remote systems.

+### _library_ directory
+The `library` directory contains custom modules.
+As long as tasks are imported into the global playbook they are going to have access to custom modules in this directory.

 ## Getting started
 ### Setting up environment